vsfteam/vsf/README.md

 ## Kernel
 Pre-emptive kernel based on event-driven architecture, supporting mcs51, 8bit MCU, 32/64 bit ARM, riscv, x86, etc.

-- event-driven architecture, sleep if no event occured
+- event-driven architecture, sleep if no event occured, lower-power naturally
 - in pre-emptive mode, task switch is implemented by hardware swi(software interrupt), priority of task is the priority of the swi.
-- pre-emptive scheduling for different priority, collaborative scheduling for the same priority
+- pre-emptive scheduling for tasks with different priority, collaborative scheduling for tasks with the same priority
-- can be run in other RTOS
+- can run in other RTOS as a task, or as swi ISR
 - different tasks
   - event handler task -- minimum resources usage, 20 bytes ram usage for minimum configuration, 40 bytes ram usage for normal configuration
   - pt task
   - thread with dedicated stack -- depending on setjmp in libc
   - fsm task
   - other tasks in shell, eg pthread
-- IPC like semaphore, mutex, trigger, queue, etc
+- IPC: semaphore, mutex, trigger, queue, etc

 ## Components
 - Reasonable framework for code re-use
 - declarative development model
 - standard interface, standard port for 3rd-party components
 - software components
-  - distbus -- distribute bus framework
+  - distbus -- distributed bus framework
   - fifo
   - heap
   - json